mohaidr/LPS/readme.md

 ### Add HTTP Run
 `Command: lps add [options]`

+This command adds an HTTP run to an existing test.
+It involves specifying details like the HTTP method, the target URL, request count, and other HTTP-specific settings.
+Each HTTP run represents a testing scenario that will be performed during the execution of the plan, simulate real-world usage of the web application.

     Test Name (-tn, --testname <testname>): Required.
 Specifies the test to which the HTTP run will be added.
     HTTP Run Name (-rn, --runName <runName>): Required.
 Names the individual HTTP run.